smarttransit-ai/transit-gym/README.md

 1. Download the routes file (routes.Chattanooga_Daily_Trips.rou.xml) from (https://drive.google.com/file/d/17O9rhpYR1JWlh9vSRZvyCdIFsTKhLSZj/view?usp=sharing) and put in the /routes/ folder.
-2. Run the [Chattanooga_CS_24_hours.transsim](https://github.com/smarttransit-ai/transit-simulator/tree/master/examples/Chattanooga_CS_24_hours) example. cd into Chattanooga_CS_24_hours and run: python3 driver_24.py
-3. Simulate for 24 hour from 00:00 AM - 12 PM.
+2. Simulate for 24 hour from 00:00 AM - 12 PM.
 Change the simulation to a whole day or different time windows by changing the "time [0000:2359]" in [Chattanooga_CS_24_hours.transsim](https://github.com/smarttransit-ai/transit-simulator/tree/master/examples/Chattanooga_CS_24_hours).
+3. Run the [Chattanooga_CS_24_hours.transsim](https://github.com/smarttransit-ai/transit-simulator/tree/master/examples/Chattanooga_CS_24_hours) example. cd into Chattanooga_CS_24_hours and run: python3 driver_24.py
-4. Collect output.
+5. Collect output.
 The output results are saved at examples/Chattanooga_CS_24_hours/output/.
 The example output of simulating for one hour from 00:00 AM - 12 PM is saved at https://drive.google.com/drive/u/1/folders/1w9hj8wMJOGemEWVHgJ4_zvXnMT2Htbv9.
 The output folder includes trajectories for buses, bus stop information, and edge information, all in csv format.
-5. Compute Energy Estimates.
+6. Compute Energy Estimates.
 Fill the corresponding folder name in the script and run [Energy_estimation.ipynb](https://github.com/smarttransit-ai/transit-simulator/blob/master/energy_estimation/Energy_estimation.ipynb).
 The energy estimation results are saved in your created folder.
-6. Plot Energy Estimates across trajectories for vehicles.
+7. Plot Energy Estimates across trajectories for vehicles.
 Run the script [plot_energy_estimation.ipynb](https://github.com/smarttransit-ai/transit-simulator/blob/master/energy_estimation/plot_energy_estimation.ipynb) with the energy estimation results.
-7. Plot occupancy of buses.
+8. Plot occupancy of buses.
 Read the "busstop_info.csv" from the simulation output folder and run the script [plot_occupancy.ipynb](https://github.com/smarttransit-ai/transit-simulator/blob/master/manual_files/output/visulization%20example/plot_occupancy.ipynb).
-8. Plot congestion levels on the roads.
+9. Plot congestion levels on the roads.

 ### Step 2.
 Start Simulation
 As shown in [driver_24.py](examples/driver_24.py), you can now use the package it to interpret your transsim program.
 Use run() to start the simulation.
 The result will be available in the running directory after it completes.